Into The Storm

 There are several people helping me heal.
 My friends have surrounded me with love and understanding, treating me with kindness when I’ve needed it most.
 They’ve reminded me that we’ve all experienced loss, and that we all have family issues.
 And knowing I’m not the only one to go through this makes me feel better.

 And I could not lived through any of this without David.
 Throughout that week, he kept trying to hold my hand, only to find it full of tear-soaked tissues.
 He’d work his way around it, clutching my balled fist, snot and tears and all, until I’d move the tissues to my other hand so I could clasp his hand with an empty one.
-I may not be a doctor saving thousands of lives; but out of all my accomplishments, I’m proudest of being married to him.

 Now, I just have to keep moving forward, ever forward, one step in front of the other.
 And I have to try to remember the good and wonderful times I had with my grandmother, not just the moments I regret or wish I’d had.